 Figure 6.
 Model domain boundaries for the WAM simulations in the six northern sub-watersheds, based on the sub-watershed boundaries defined by the Coordinating Agencies.

-For modeling purposes, the subbasin boundaries are those that reflect hydrologic divides or boundaries within the model domain/sub-watershed.
-In many parts of Florida subbasin boundaries can be created by artificial levees or berms, but are more typically due to natural topographic features, such as ridges.
-The subbasin data from the 2009 modeling effort was developed using the ArcHydro toolset, but it was considered too small-scale for the current purposes.
-Consequently, a dataset named “LOW_Subwatersheds_Basins” that was included with the sub-watershed boundary dataset discussed in the previous section was used as the WAM subbasin boundaries.
+For modeling purposes, the sub-basin boundaries are those that reflect hydrologic divides or boundaries within the model domain/sub-watershed.
+In many parts of Florida sub-basin boundaries can be created by artificial levees or berms, but are more typically due to natural topographic features, such as ridges.
+The sub-basin data from the 2009 modeling effort was developed using the ArcHydro toolset, but it was considered too small-scale for the current purposes.
+Consequently, a dataset named “LOW_Subwatersheds_Basins” that was included with the sub-watershed boundary dataset discussed in the previous section was used as the WAM sub-basin boundaries.
 Note that the “LOW_Subwatersheds_Basins” dataset has only minor differences when compared to the AHED “Watershed” feature class.

 Topography